Hoang993007/mysql-with-java/README.md

 #About files I have in this project

-BakUp_sqlFile: I saved my export and import database in .sql files here.
+BakUp_sqlFile: I saved my export and import database files in .sql file here.

-Package: I put all packages consist of java .class files here.
+Package: I put all packages contain of .class files here.

 Src: My source code, contain .java files.

-original cuoiKi_sqlFile: The original database structure the teacher gave me.
+original cuoiKi_sqlFile: The original database structure which my teacher gave me.

 used_package: it contain mysql-connector-java-8.0.17.jar package which is used for JDBC.

-Note_when_write_code: My nodes I wrote down while I make this project, It all about code.
+Note_when_write_code: My nodes I wrote down while I make this project, It's all about code.

 #How to run?
 @use terminal to run